manuelrdsg/ReactNative-Todo/README.md

 ## Disclaimer

-This project is not finished and I'm quite noob in ReactNative.
+This project is not finished.
 Please, do not hesitate to open a pull request if you find a bug or believe that the code can be improved in some way.
 Thanks!